openharmony/docs/en/application-dev/network/net-vpn.md

-# VPN Management
+# VPN Management (For System Applications Only)

 ## Overview

 A virtual private network (VPN) is a dedicated network established on a public network.
 On a VPN, the connection between any two nodes does not have an end-to-end physical link required by the traditional private network.
 Instead, user data is transmitted over a logical link because a VPN is a logical network deployed over the network platform (such as the Internet) provided by the public network service provider.

 > **NOTE**
 > To maximize the application running efficiency, most API calls are called asynchronously in callback or promise mode.
-The following code examples use the callback mode.
+The following code examples use the promise mode.
 For details about the APIs, see [API Reference](../reference/apis-network-kit/js-apis-net-vpn-sys.md).

 The following describes the development procedure specific to each application scenario.